 You might look for value for money in the department store or supermarket, but make sure you’re applying the same eye for value to your financial products.
 Set aside ten minutes to review your everyday account and home loan, using a comparison site such as mozo.com.au.
 In particular, if you are still paying monthly account-keeping fees on your transaction account, consider switching to get a better deal and pocket instant savings.

 3. Give savings top billing

 One of the most effective ways to grow savings is to lock your cash away before you spend it.
-Do this by setting up a direct transfer from your everyday account to a separate savings account.
+You could do this by setting up a direct transfer from your everyday account to a separate savings account like ING’s Savings Maximiser.
 Time the payments to coincide with pay days, and make a commitment to avoid dipping into your savings unless absolutely necessary.
 It doesn’t matter how little you transfer to your savings account.
 The main point is that you’ll be developing a savings habit, helping you build a pool of funds towards your savings goal, or to access in an emergency.